scp756-221/course-site/docs/a1/page.md

 designed to limit access.

 In this assignment (and the three to follow), we're going to give you practice debugging cloud systems.
-This exercise begins with the simplest case, debugging a server running on your local machine.
+This assignment begins with the simplest case, debugging a server running on your local machine.
 By Assignment&nbsp;4, we'll have moved up to debugging a server running remotely on AWS.

-In each of these exercises, the service has the same "bug": that the `test` command throws an exception in the server and returns a `500` status code, indicating
+In each of these assignments, the service has the same "bug": that the `test` command throws an exception in the server and returns a `500` status code, indicating
 ["Internal Server Error"](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).